danielharrell/open-eyes-lect-2017-18/Open.md

 abuse of hospitality.
-Or the open eyes of Leontius in Plato's *Republic*, that let the spectacle of corpses fill his gaze, to his own contempt, in a similar abuse of sight.[^3] Both examples suggest there are cases of openness to be condemned, where something between outside and inside has broken.
+Or the open eyes of Leontius in Plato's *Republic*, that let the spectacle of corpses fill his gaze, to his own contempt, in a similar abuse of sight.[^Republic] Both examples suggest there are cases of openness to be condemned, where something between outside and inside has broken.
 But what is it, then, that remains intact, in cases of openness to be praised?
 And if it is intact, then why call these cases of being open, rather than cases of being closed?

 ---